kptdev/kpt/site/content/en/concepts/functions/_index.md

 ## Next Steps

+- Get a quickstart on writing functions from the [function producer docs].
 - See more examples of functions in the functions [catalog].
-- Consult the [function producer docs] for more details on writing functions.
+- Learn more ways of using the `kpt fn` command from the [reference] doc.

 [architecture influences]: ../architecture/#influences
 [spec]: https://github.com/kubernetes-sigs/kustomize/blob/master/cmd/config/docs/api-conventions/functions-spec.md
 [catalog]: ../../guides/consumer/function/catalog
 [function producer docs]: ../../guides/producer/functions/
+[reference]: ../../reference/fn/run/